More Tokens, Lower Precision: Towards the Optimal Token-Precision Trade-off in KV Cache Compression: Experimental Setup

 \section{Experimental Setup}

 \paragraph{Benchmarks}

-We assess the performances of quantized pruning using LongBench~\citep{bai-etal-2024-longbench} dataset and Needle-in-a-Haystack~\citep{needleinhaystack} test.
-We also employ RULER~\citep{hsieh2024ruler}, a dataset with different input length and diverse types of needles across 4 task categories, to better access the impact of input length in Section~\ref{ssec:general}.
-More details can be seen in Appendix~\ref{append:dataset}.
+We evaluate the performance of quantized pruning using the LongBench benchmark~\citep{bai-etal-2024-longbench} and Needle-in-a-Haystack test~\citep{needleinhaystack}.
+To better distinguish the performance impacts related to input lengths and layer-wise configurations (Sections~\ref{ssec:general} and~\ref{ssec:layer}), we further utilize RULER~\citep{hsieh2024ruler}, a dataset with different input length and diverse types of needles across 4 task categories.
+Detailed information on these datasets can be found in Appendix~\ref{append:dataset}.

 \paragraph{LLMs}